 Disclosure: Please note we may generate revenue through the links/ads on this page and throughout this site.
 That said, we do NOT accept paid reviews and take great pride in providing honest opinions and objective information on products/services.
 Put simply, if a product isn’t good enough for us to personally buy, we won’t recommend it.

-There are a bunch of online jewelry distributors that all provide essentially the same services: a broad range of products, tools for browsing, custom designing your product, financing campaigns and lower prices compared to offline jewelries.
+There are a bunch of online jewelry distributors that all essentially provide the same services: a broad range of products, tools for browsing, custom designing your product, financing campaigns and lower prices compared to offline stores.

-However, there is one particular company called The Diamonds Factory which seems to be in the line with the rest and is relatively well-known in the online world.
-Let us take a closer look at how this vendor is different from all the jewelries you have ever seen.
+However, there is one particular company called The Diamonds Factory which seems to be in line with the rest and is relatively well-known in the United Kingdom.
+In this review, we take a look at how this vendor is different and check out some of their product offerings in greater details.

 Once you pay a little attention to the product designer application, you will unravel the reasons behind the apparently lower prices.
 Let’s take a look at two random examples of ring listings found on The Diamonds Factory here and here.